-Intended outcome Success criteria Improve attainment and progress in reading, writing and maths across the Historically, the school has consistently met the government's floor standards and school for pupils eligible for PP, including more able disadvantage pupils. continues to be not eligible for the school improvement support offered by DfE.
+Intended outcome Success criteria Improve attainment and progress in reading, writing and maths across the school for pupils eligible for PP, including more able disadvantage pupils.
 Pupils eligible for PP across the school make rapid progress so that most pupils eligible for PP meet age related expectations at key benchmarks and all have made at least good progress from their starting points.

-2) Continue to ensure that teaching, learning and assessment across the school is at least good for all pupil groups with a large proportion outstanding and that this is impacting on PP achievement in all classes, including more able disadvantaged and disadvantaged with SEND.
-Teaching, learning and assessment across the school will continue to be at least good over time ensuring that most pupils eligible for PP across the school will meet age related expectations at key benchmarks and all will have made at least good progress from their starting points 3) Increase attendance rates for pupils eligible for PP across the school ensuring that the number of pupils eligible for PP who are Persistent Absence (PA) decreases significantly.
+Continue to ensure that teaching, learning and assessment across the school is at least good for all pupil groups with a large proportion outstanding and that this is impacting on PP achievement in all classes, including more able disadvantaged and disadvantaged with SEND.
+Teaching, learning and assessment across the school will continue to be at least good over time ensuring that most pupils eligible for PP across the school will meet age related expectations at key benchmarks and all will have made at least good progress from their starting points

+Increase attendance rates for pupils eligible for PP across the school ensuring that the number of pupils eligible for PP who are Persistent Absence (PA) decreases significantly.
 Overall attendance rates for pupils eligible for PP will significantly improve and be at least in line with national and comparable with other pupil groups.
 There will be a significant decrease in the number of persistent absentees among pupils eligible for PP. This will be at least in line with national and comparable with other pupil groups.

 4) Continue to improve children's mental health, wellbeing and behaviour through the embedding of Thrive and the Thrive Approach across all classes and the implementation of Counselling services, where appropriate, to ensure SEMH continues to be a high priority.

 Pupils who are experiencing emotional and behavioural difficulties will be further supported through Thrive and/or Counselling.
 This will ensure that safeguarding and behaviour remain outstanding across the school and the mental health and well-being of our pupils remains a high priority.

-Activity in this academic year 2022-2023
+Activity in this academic year 2023-2024